yureek/S-HealthStack.github.io/pages/documentation/study management/managing-members.md

 2. Enter the email address of the person to invite to the study.

-3. Select a study role for the team member for this study.
+3. Select a study role for the member for this study.
 The [role-based access control](role-based-access-control.md) feature provides security with differing levels of access permission granted to different roles:

     - Principal Investigator - has full access to all aspects of the study.
     - Research Assistant - has access to the participant data.
     - Data Scientist - has access to essential features of the data analysis.

-    > `Principal Investigator` is the only study role available in the beta version (v0.9) of the portal.
+    > `Principal Investigator` is the only study role available in version v0.9 of the portal.
+And the role appears in the **Members and access** table as `Reseracher`.

-4. Click **Invite Member** to add the team member to the study.
+4. Click **Invite Member** to add the member to the study.

-5. Notify the person that you have added them as a team member for the study in the best way for your use case.
+5. Notify the person that you have added them as a member for the study in the best way for your use case.

 > If the person does not already have an account, they receive an account activation email containing instructions to create their account.